Frequently asked questions

 Q. Can I just turn up on the day?

 No, all sessions need to be pre-booked.
 You book a season block at a time, these are usually around 8-12 weeks and roughly follow the school terms.
+Saturday sessions are also pre-bookings only.

 Q. Where exactly are your sites?

 Yes, it is a public woodland, you are very welcome to use the woods at other times.
 Please avoid coming into base camp if you see another session taking place and note that you need to abide by the local bylaws such as no fires, no camping and no removal of wood from the area.
-Muddy Boots has acquired special permissions from the Parish council and specialist insurance to be able to have fires, set up structures and carry out woodland management.
+My Muddy Boots has acquired special permissions from the Parish council and specialist insurance to be able to have fires, set up structures and carry out woodland management.

 No, not unless you are an allotment holder on the site or part of the community allotment group.
 I believe that there are currently allotment plots available to rent and the community allotment team are always looking for more volunteers for the shared plot.
 The group meet every Tuesday morning, so ask me if you are interested and I’ll put you in touch with someone who can help.